Apply for undergraduate admission and Pre-Occupational Therapy here.

 |3 credit hours||PHY 011 or 132|

 A one-semester course in general statistics is required.
-Business, psychology or biological science statistics courses are accepted.
+Business statistics, psychology statistics or biological science statistics courses are accepted.

 |3 credit hours||STAT 060 or 071|